SiliconLabs/bluetooth_applications/bluetooth_ir_generator/README.md

   <img src="./doc/images/ir.png" height="480">
 </div>

-In this example IR stream start/stop is control by key event.
-We can use tera term for tracking the run status and logic analyzer/oscilloscope for check the IR waveform.
+In this example, IR stream start/stop is controlled by a key event.
+We can use tera term for tracking the run status and logic analyzer/oscilloscope to check the IR waveform.

 ## .sls Projects Used ##